greencardamom/Findlinks/README.md

 Findlinks
 ===========
-Findlinks is a script for dumping a list of Wikipedia page names that contain one or more URLs for a given domain.
+Findlinks is a script for dumping a list of Wikipedia page names where the article contains any URLs for a given domain.

-It answers the question: which pages on Enwiki have a cnn.com URL?
+It answers the question: which pages on Enwiki include a cnn.com URL?

-It can operate on 1 wiki, 2+ wikis, or all 300+ wikis.
+It can operate on 1 wiki, 2+ wikis, or all 800+ wikis.

 It's useful for bot operators who need to know which articles to process for a given domain.